Online and offline: Offline e-mail

 One example of a common use of these concepts with email is a mail user agent (MUA) that can be instructed to be in either online or offline states.
 One such MUA is Microsoft Outlook.
 When online it will attempt to connect to mail servers (to check for new mail at regular intervals, for example), and when offline it will not attempt to make any such connection.
-The online or offline state of the MUA does not necessarily reflect the connection status between the computer on which it is running and the internet i.e. the computer itself may be online—connected to Internet via a cable modem or other means—while Outlook is kept offline by the user, so that it makes no attempt to send or to receive messages.
-Similarly, a computer may be configured to employ a dial-up connection on demand (as when an application such as Outlook attempts to make connection to a server), but the user may not wish for Outlook to trigger that call whenever it is configured to check for mail.
+The online or offline state of the MUA does not necessarily reflect the connection status between the computer on which it is running and the Internet i.e. the computer itself may be online—connected to the Internet via a cable modem or other means—while Outlook is kept offline by the user, so that it makes no attempt to send or to receive messages.
+Similarly, a computer may be configured to employ a dial-up connection on demand (as when an application such as Outlook attempts to make a connection to a server), but the user may not wish for Outlook to trigger that call whenever it is configured to check for mail.

 Offline media playing

 Another example of the use of these concepts is digital audio technology.
 A tape recorder, digital audio editor, or other device that is online is one whose clock is under the control of the clock of a synchronization master device.
 When the sync master commences playback, the online device automatically synchronizes itself to the master and commences playing from the same point in the recording.
 A device that is offline uses no external clock reference and relies upon its own internal clock.
 When many devices are connected to a sync master it is often convenient, if one wants to hear just the output of one single device, to take it offline because, if the device is played back online, all synchronized devices have to locate the playback point and wait for each other device to be in synchronization.
-(For related discussion, see MIDI timecode, word sync, and recording system synchronization.)
+(For related discussion, see MIDI timecode, Word clock, and recording system synchronization.)